SPRING 2023 APPLICATION DEADLINE

-The Fall 2022 application will open on July 1st.
-The application deadline is Monday, August 22nd.
+The Spring 2023 application will open on November 1st.
+The application deadline is Monday, January 9th.
 All students enrolling in any in-person courses must demonstrate compliance with GW's vaccine requirements.
 Additional information on the University's COVID response can be found on the Onward GW website, along with complete up-to-date information on campus health guidelines.

 Eligibility for Non-Degree Courses